 Researchers have found out that tardigrades can withstand environments as cold as minus 328 degrees Fahrenheit or highs of more than 300 degrees.
 They are also able to survive radiation, boiling liquids, massive amounts of pressure of up to six times the pressure of the deepest part of the ocean, and even the vacuum of space without any protection.

 Researchers have discovered that these creatures survive in extreme conditions by making a transformation.

 In many conditions, they survive by going into an almost death-like state that is known as cryptobiosis.
 They curl into a dehydrated ball, called a tun, by retracting their head and legs.
-After they are introduced in water again they can come back to life in just a few hours.
+After they are introduced in the water again, they can come back to life in just a few hours.

 In 2016, scientists revived two tuns and an egg that had been in cryptobiosis for more than 30 years.
 The experiment was reported in the journal Cryobiology.

 Tardigrades drink fluid to survive.
-They suck the juices from algae, lichens and moss.
+They suck the juices from algae, lichens, and moss.
 Some species of these water bears are carnivores and even cannibals -they do feed on their own kind!

 The water bear’s mouth can telescope outward to reveal sharp teeth that are used to grab onto food.

 They swim!
 Their legs help them to swim